 Micronesia means 'little islands' and is derived from the Greek words mikros (small) and nesos (island).
 This is an apt description of the nearly 2,000 tropical islands strewn across the Pacific Ocean between Hawaii and the Philippines.

 Despite the fact that they are separated by a large distance, each has its own culture, history, customs, rituals, myths and legends, lifestyle, and geographical personality.
 The Federated States of Micronesia (Pohnpei, Kosrae, Chuuk, and Yap), Guam, Palau, Saipan, the Republic of the Marshall Islands, and the Republic of Kiribati are among the islands of Micronesia.
+In a 1994 DNA study in Micronesia, head hair was used to collect DNA samples.
+The study aimed to examine the genetic links of distinct Micronesian populations to those of other Pacific Islanders and Asians, as well as their languages.

 The researchers looked at DNA contained within mitochondria (mtDNA), which are microscopic cellular structures that serve as our cells' energy manufacturers and storage facilities.
 Mitochondria are inherited from the mother's fertilized egg and passed on maternally to the following generation.
 As a result, this approach disregards fatherly inheritance.